satsinush/Snapchat_Memories_Tool/README.md

 > **💡 Important Notes:**
 > If uploaded files fail to appear, try **renaming** them or **clearing cached versions** in iCloud Photos.
 > If a video’s preview image doesn’t appear right away, just wait — Photos will generate it shortly.
-> For iCloud Photos Always upload from `output/memories_system_time/` — Apple Photos automatically adjusts for GPS timezones.
+> On Windows when using iCloud for Windows always upload from `output/memories system time/` — Apple Photos automatically adjusts for GPS timezones.
+> On Mac when importing to Photos App always use `output/memories location time/`
-> _Using `memories_location_time/` can cause timestamps to appear double-adjusted._
+> _Using the wrong one can cause timestamps to appear double-adjusted._
 > Run the script and upload your files while your device is in the **same timezone**.
 > _Uploading from a different timezone than where the script was run can shift timestamps by several hours._
 >